A Journey, A Storm & A Cry for Help...

 Are we unaware of the danger we put others in when we choose to disobey God?

-Do we need a wakeup call just like Jonah?
+Do we need a wake-up call just like Jonah?

-The contrast between Jonah and the sailors is so striking, the pagans were doing everything they could to save themselves and the ship.
+The contrast between Jonah and the sailors is striking.
+The pagans were doing everything they could to save themselves and the ship.
+But the only person on board who knew the true and living God—the One who could actually save them—was not crying out to Him.

 However, Jonah could no longer hide his sin.